django-commons/django-typer/doc/source/extensions.rst

 Plugins can be a good way to organize commands in a code base that follows this pattern.
-It also allows for deployments that install a subset of those apps and is therefore a good way to organize commands in code bases that serve as a framework for a particular kind of site or that support selecting the features to install.
+It also allows for deployments that install a subset of those apps and is therefore a good way to organize commands in code bases that serve as a framework for a particular kind of site or that support selecting the features to install by the inclusion or exclusion of specific apps.